jdc-cunningham/Twilio-SMS-Remind-Me/README.md

 ## Note
 Twilio is not free, you have to deposit I think at least $20 but the phone number you "rent?" costs $1.00/mo and for 3 cents, you can send 4 messages(receive/send cost the same) MMS is a little more and not 1-1 in cost like SMS.

-## This code
+## SMS Commands
-This code takes two forms of commands:
+This code currently takes two forms of commands:

 `cmd bitcoin-price`

 `Remind me #mins`
 `Remind me #hrs`

+But you can add more, it's just a string matching switch case loop lookup.

 The first one returns bitcoin's current price.
 This was the first thing I could think of to make at the time.
 The next one is what I made recently where it will send you back the same text you send roughly(within a minute or two) the same time as you specify in the future.